Naman1997/wireguard-k8s-ingress/README.md

 - A kubernetes cluster running in the same subnet as the vm
 - The host that runs this script needs to have access to the kubernetes cluster using kubectl and helm
 - The host that runs this script should have passwordless SSH access into both the proxy VM as well as the VPS
+- The CIDR 10.20.0.0/24 should be available on both the VPS and the proxy VM

 ## How to install